Who is Bonnie Blue – and why is the OnlyFans creator facing backlash?

 Blue also claimed that she has made £3 million from her OnlyFans account this year alone, but did not say that she splits any of that profit with those who appear alongside her.

-This has raised concerns around consent and whether or not Blue is taking advantage of those who she sleeps with in exchange for content, with some social media users likening her behaviour to duping young and naive people into sex work.
-It’s said that Blue checks their IDs and asks those she sleeps with to sign a consent form, but some are arguing that this isn’t enough and that 18-year-olds aren’t thinking about the future repercussions (given the material will be available online forever).
+This raised concerns around consent and whether or not Blue is taking advantage of those who she sleeps with in exchange for content, with some social media users likening her behaviour to duping young and naive people into sex work.
+It’s said that Blue checks their IDs and asks those she sleeps with to sign a consent form, but some have argued that this isn’t enough and that 18-year-olds aren’t thinking about the future repercussions (given the material will be available online forever).

 In a (now deleted) clip which was circulating online, Blue recounts sleeping with a student and his father, saying, “When I first saw him with his dad, I thought he was gonna like come and tell me off but [oh no it was] the opposite.
 He was jealous and wanted to join in [...]
 I did the son first.”